Niagara Falls Suspension Bridge: Construction

 After the bridge companies were founded, they invited engineers to submit plans and cost estimates for a suspension bridge that carried a railway.
 The invitation was met with skepticism among the engineering community.
 At that time, there was not a suspension bridge that could allow a train to pass over it safely.
 While the Europeans were erecting suspension bridges by the hundreds, the Americans mostly ignored them out of safety concerns; in 1831 Sir Samuel Brown's Broughton Suspension Bridge in Britain had collapsed under the marching feet of a troop of soldiers, sending those on its deck into the River Irwell.
 Many American bridges had collapsed without experiencing weight and pressure equivalent to railroad traffic, and American engineers feared that any railway bridge would likely fail—especially a suspension bridge.

 Four engineers responded: Edward Serrell, Samuel Keefer, Charles Ellet Jr., and John Augustus Roebling.
 All submitted designs for a suspension bridge.
 At the time of the bidding, Ellet and Roebling were acknowledged as masters of suspension bridge building in America.
 Roebling submitted two designs, a conservative single-deck suspension bridge and a double-decked version, both with meticulous calculations and drawings.
 Instead of relying solely on submissions, Charles Ellet Jr. took a proactive approach.
 When he got wind of the project in 1845, he wrote to Charles B. Stuart, chief engineer of the Great Western Railway, boldly proclaiming that he could build a bridge for any likely purpose across the Niagara.
 After the charters had been obtained, Ellet helped Stuart to sell the bridge companies' stock and offered to buy US$30,000 worth of stock himself.
 His efforts earned him the $190,000 bridge contract on November 9, 1847.
+The contract not only specified the maximum cost, but also the completion date, 1 May 1849, and a carrying capacity of at least 6,500 tons.